kh40sx/infoset/CONTRIBUTING.md

      See also: #456, #789

 10. When you need to synch with upstream (pull the latest changes from main repo into your current branch), do: git fetch upstream -> -> git merge upstream/master. (or run `make synch` to let the projects makefile handle synching)
 11. Check for uneccesary whitespace with git diff --check.
-10. Write the necessary unit tests for your changes.
+12. Write the necessary unit tests for your changes.
-12. Run all the tests to assure nothing else was accidentally broken (run: `make test`)
+13. Run all the tests to assure nothing else was accidentally broken (run: `make test`)
-13. Push your changes to your forked repository (git push origin <<BRANCH>>)
+14. Push your changes to your forked repository (git push origin `branch`)
-14. Perform a pull request on github
+15. Perform a pull request on github
-15. Your code will be reviewed
+16. Your code will be reviewed
-16. If your code passes review, your pull request will be accpeted
+17. If your code passes review, your pull request will be accpeted

 The `make contribute` command encapsulates steps 8 to 12 when you are ready to make a pull request.
 The `make synch` command will synch your repository